andreamurillomtz/andreamurillomtz.github.io/projects/tinyTapout.md

 summary: "Team RoSE leverages robotic technologies in autonomy, mobility, manipulation, and life detection to support space exploration and scientific endeavors."
 ---

 **Motivation**
 The rapid advancement of digital signal processing requires efficient and reliable ways of converting analog signals into high-quality digital data.
 Decimation filters, are essential for down sampling signals while maintaining their integrity and are crucial in analog-to-digital converters (ADCs).

 **Objective**
 Design a decimation filter for the ADC designed in ECE 628 utilizing incremental Delta-Sigma modulation.
 Utilizing Tiny Tapeout platform for tapeout make the manufacturing process cost-effective and accessible.

 **Design Execution and Testing**
-Incremental ΔΣ Modulation ADC:
+<ins>Incremental ΔΣ Modulation ADC:</ins>
 Utilizes two integrators (accumulators), with its output synchronized to a reset signal to align with the incremental ADC’s operation.

-Free-running ΔΣ Modulation ADC:
+<ins>Free-running ΔΣ Modulation ADC: </ins>
 Utilizes a cascade-integrator comb (CIC) filter, consisting of two integrator parts (accumulators) and two comb parts (differentiators).
 The integrators’ output is passed through a comb filter, where the output is calculated as the difference between the delayed and current values.

 **Final Design**